vusec/inspectre-gadget/experiments/scanner/vm/README.md

 # VM setup
-The document describes how to setup a VM with a custom build kernel and to create a dump of the memory.
+This document describes how to setup a VM with a custom build kernel and to create a dump of the memory.

 ## Requirements

 - User must be in  the `kvm` group and `/dev/kvm` should be present
-- `sudo apt-get install build-essential libncurses-dev bison flex libssl-dev libelf-dev zstd qemu-system-x86 debootstrap wget`
+- `sudo apt-get install build-essential libncurses-dev bison flex libssl-dev libelf-dev zstd qemu-system-x86 debootstrap wget bc`

 ## 1. Create a rootfs